MJoergen/nexys4ddr/dyoc/ep2/README.md

 Since powers of two are the easiest numbers to work with, and since this is an 8-bit computer, we'll be using an 8x8 font.
-I like to use a larger font so each symbol in the font will be scaled by a factor of 2, so it in total takes up 16x16 pixels of screen space.
+I like to use a larger font so each symbol on the screen will be scaled by a factor of 2, so it in total takes up 16x16 pixels of screen space.
 This makes the total number of characters on the screen 640/16 = 40 horizontal and 480/16 = 30 vertical.
 I.e. this block can display 40x30 characters.